Cahors: Stone, Wine, and the Endurance of Beauty

 In Paris, seeing the Eiffel Tower and the Champs-Élysées for the first time was overwhelming.
 I didn’t just see grandeur; I felt the weight of history that has transpired there.
 Standing on the Champs-Élysées, I was struck by the horror of Nazi Germany marching down it in victory on June 14, 1940, and the profound relief and pride of the American and French armies liberating Paris on August 25, 1944.
 The German occupation lasted just over four years, and the liberation, led by French and U.S. forces, was met by jubilant Parisians in the streets.
 That same day, Charles de Gaulle entered the city to proclaim, “Paris!
 Paris outraged!
 Paris broken!
 Paris martyred!
 But Paris liberated!”
 The following day, he marched triumphantly down the Champs-Élysées, embodying the spirit of France restored.
 The weight of those moments in history made me appreciate even more the resilience and beauty of the city I was discovering.
 I think of those events every time I see the Champs-Élysées.

 Yet Paris was only the beginning of my French journey.
 In Aix, I met a teacher from the Flemish-speaking part of Belgium who shared my love of the country and its language.
-And I met Marica from Mexico, who was simply fun to be with.
-One day we rented a paddle boat on a lake in the south of France.
-We lost track of time, missed our bus back to Aix, and ended up laughing as a kind stranger gave us a ride to the train station so we could make our way home.
+I also met Marica from Mexico, who was simply fun to be with.
+One day, we rented a paddle boat on Lac d’Esparron in the south of France.
+We lost track of time, missed our bus back to Aix, and ended up laughing as a kind stranger gave us a ride to the train station in Manosque so we could make our way home.
 It’s a small story, but one I treasure—a reminder of youth, friendship, and the kindness of strangers.

 That same summer, I discovered the music of Véronique Sanson.
 I loved her then and still do now.
 I remember listening to her voice while visiting the calanques of Cassis, marveling at their sharp white cliffs and turquoise but icy water.
 Somehow, the beauty of those landscapes fused in my mind with the beauty of her songs.
 Even now, hearing her music carries me back to that summer.